 Paddle or Float

 The whole family can discover a beach getaway without the traffic and cost at Colonel Denning State Park or Pine Grove Furnace State Park.
-Both of these state parks offer sandy beaches and lake swimming.
-For a relaxing summer day away, take the whole family to Boiling Springs Pool.
-Spend an afternoon enjoying their four pools, three water-slides and a snack bar.
+Both of these state parks offer sandy beaches and lake swimming where you can find just the right mix of relaxation and fun.

 Catch a Fish